 Middle Dalmatian Islands sailing route I 7 days

 Sailing route Middle Dalmatia is the perfect way to get to know the traditional way of life on the islands, Brač, Hvar, Vis, Šolta.
 Explore the small town and villages along the Middle Dalmatia Sailing Itinerary.
 Enjoy the beautiful natural sights, swim in the crystal clear waters, and taste the amazing local food and wine.
-Along this sailing route, you can book sideways activities, such as cycling, kayaking, diving, wine tasting tours, and many many others.
-To sail the archipelago of Middle Dalmatia, you can charter a sailboat, catamaran, motor yacht, or gullet from Split and Trogir marinas.
+You can book sideways activities along this sailing route, such as cycling, kayaking, diving, wine tasting, historical tours, etc. To sail the archipelago of Middle Dalmatia, you can charter a sailboat, catamaran, motor yacht, or gullet from Split and Trogir marinas.

 is the center of the Dalmatia region.
 It is famous for its beaches and the fortress-like complex at its center, Diocletian’s Palace.
 Modern and lively Mediterranean pearl, a perfect place to start Your vacation.